AndreasChristensen89/resto-booking-system/README.md

 ### Pictures
 There is only one picture used, which is a wooden bar desk with a blurry background.
 It is bright and has a brown/wood based theme.
 I find it relaxing and simple, and hope that others will feel the same way.

+### Accessibility
+All non-text elements are marked with aria-labels, and the contrast between background and foreground colors were implemented in color scheme.

-### Languages Used
+# Languages Used
 - HTML
 - CSS
 - Python
 - JavaScript
 - Markdown language for readme file

-### Accessibility
-All non-text elements are marked with aria-labels, and the contrast between background and foreground colors were implemented in color scheme.
+# CRUD
+## Create
+Users and admin can create objects in the Booking model via the booking form + booking view code on the booking page.
+Admin can additionally create objects via the admin panel.

+## Reading
+Users can find their past (previous bookings page) and future booking (upcoming bookings page) object on their site and see the booking details (booking details page).
+Admin can see all bookings in admin panel, or filtered bookings on the pending bookings page, accepted bookigns page, and the updated bookings page.

+## Updating
+Users can update their future bookings on the upcoming bookings page using the UpdateView class.
+It is limited in that they can only alter the comment.
+However, admin is able to alter every aspect of the booking objects, done in the admin panel, pending bookings, updated bookings, and accepted bookings, and can alter bookings from any time.

+## Deteion
+Users can delete their future bookings on the upcoming bookings page.
+Admin can delete bookings via the pending bookings, updated bookings, accepted bookings, and can delete all bookings from any time.

 # Email
 * During development the following was used in settings.py: